cpfaff/vim-my-setup/README.md

-# My Vim setup

-This is the backup of my vimrc.
+# This is my vim setup